-Other than as disclosed above, some of the Directors were not able to attend any seminar/training courses during the financial year due their busy work schedule while others were also not able to attend any seminar/training courses due to travelling commitments and medical reasons.
-However, the Directors have kept themselves abreast on the financial and business matters through readings to enable them to contribute to the Board.
+Other than as disclosed above, the Directors have kept themselves abreast on the financial and business matters through readings to enable them to contribute to the Board.
 The Directors are mindful that they shall continue to participate in relevant training programmes to keep abreast with new regulatory developments and on corporate governance matters, from time to time.

-In addition, the Directors were briefed at Board meetings and Audit Committee meetings on any updates or changes to the relevant guidelines on the regulatory and statutory requirements by the Company Secretary, Internal Auditors and External auditors.
+In addition, the Directors were briefed at Board meetings and Audit Committee meetings on any updates or changes to the relevant guidelines on the regulatory and statutory requirements by the Company Secretary, Internal Auditors and External Auditors.